What ADHD Overwhelm Feels Like? (Symptoms & Experience) - Softarra

 “I’m already behind.”

-What helps is not more effort.
+This is not lack of effort.

-It is less to carry.
+What helps is less to carry.

-Letting the rest wait.
+The rest can wait.

 Emotional Flooding